JT8D-17/x-plane-cockpit-crosshair/README.md

 -|-
 Toggle Crosshair|Main switch to toggle the crosshair on and off.
 Toggle Reference Object|Toggles the visibility of the reference object so that it can be positioned Angle Bars On Land.
-Lts.|When active ties the visibility of the angle bars to the landing lights instead of a velocity range Reload Settings|Will reload _settings.cfg_
+Lts.|When active, ties the visibility of the angle bars to the landing lights instead of a velocity range Interior View Only|When active, the crosshair will only be shown in interior views Reload Settings|Will reload _settings.cfg_

 &nbsp;